-The Manchester United icon says the Azzurri forward should be viewed as the poster boy for the benefits of multiculturalism and diversityMario Balotelli should be held up as an "example" to all of Italy, a country the Frenchman believes is only now adequately addressing the issue of immigration.
+The Manchester United icon says Balotelli should be viewed as the poster boy for the benefits of multiculturalism and diversity.

-Balotelli was born in Palermo to Ghanaian parents but was placed into foster care at the age of three and subsequently raised by an Italian couple.
+Balotelli was born in Palermo to Ghanaian parents but was placed into foster care at the age of 3 and subsequently raised by an Italian couple.

-Cantona, of course, has long been labelled as one of the game's great mavericks, so it was hardly surprising that he was chosen to present and narrate a five-part documentary called 'Football Rebels'.
+Cantona, of course, has long been labeled as one of the game's great mavericks, so it was hardly surprising that he was chosen to present and narrate a five-part documentary called "Football Rebels."

 Furthermore, Cantona argued that many players, such as Lionel Messi and Cristiano Ronaldo, are driven solely by their love of the game.

-"Messi and Ronaldo transmit the joy of the game," he enthused.
+"Messi and Ronaldo transmit the joy of the game," he said.
 "Watching them, you understand that, like me years ago, that they would also pay to to play the game."